External Review Process

 Here is what you need to know:

 - For group health plans, you have two chances to appeal the decision directly to the insurance company.
-These are called first and second level grievances.
-For individual health plans, however, you will have only one level of appeal.
+These are called first- and second-level grievances or appeals.
+For individual plans you may only have one level of appeal; however, some individual plans allow two levels of appeal.
+You will need to refer to your policy to find out how many levels of appeal your plan allows.

 - These appeals ensure a full, fair and impartial review of the company’s denial.